guenchi/guenchi.github.io/index.md

 ```
-all rights reserved © copyright
+all rights reserved © Copyright
 ```